The 5 Best Music Apps for Your Android Device

 Do you love Grooveshark and your music?
 Then you’ll also be interested in this article: Learn How To Control Grooveshark From Anywhere Using Any Device [Chrome]

 With AudioGalaxy you can stream music from your computer to your Android device over the Internet for free – and the good features don’t end there.
 You can create playlists both through the app and the web client.
 When your present playlist runs out of songs, the AudioGalaxy Genie can play matching songs.

 Finally, you can scrobble your plays to Last.fm, provided your account is linked from your settings page on the AudioGalaxy homepage.

-Before you can stream songs to your mobile, you need to set up AudioGalaxy Helper on your computer.
+Before you can stream songs to your mobile, you need to set upon your computer.
 Once your music collection has been indexed, you can stream it to your Android device via AudioGalaxy’s servers.
-If you need some visuals to guide you through the process, please refer to this article: Effortlessly Stream Your Entire Music Collection From A PC Or Mac.

 TuneIn is your portal to thousands of online radio stations worldwide.
 I use it to listen to my favorite station back in Berlin to catch up on news from home every morning.
 Apart from music, you can also tune into local events, talk shows, and simply discover something new.

 For a detailed review of TuneIn, have a look at this article: Tune Into TuneIn Online Radio & Listen to Unlimited Music, Sports & Talk Shows.

 SoundHound is one of two major music recognition apps for Android.
 Personally, I prefer it over Shazam due to its functionality and features.
 Both do a great job at recognizing songs.
 SoundHound, however, has the nicer interface, provides song lyrics (if available), artist tour dates (if available), list of matching YouTube videos (access via browser) and similar artists.
 All of this information is provided inside the app, rather than having to open a browser.